TechGrounds-Cloud8/cloud8-archana-sekarr/PROJECT-01/Version-1.1/Documentation/02_Design_Documentation.md

 # Design Documentation

-For version 1.0, the entire project is created using CDK and versioned with GIT.
-So the infrastruture is now available as code.
+For version 1.1, the project is extended from the version 1.0 to meet the additional project requirements.

 AWS services used for this project based on the requirements:

 - A VPC
-- 2 EC2 instances : 1 each for the management(admin) and appln server
+- AutoScaling Group
+- Application Load balancer (ALB)
+- Listener configuration in ALB and health checks
 - S3 for storage of the user data.
-The user data contains the script to install the apache when the ec2 instance boots up.
+The user data contains the script to install the apache when the ec2 instance boots up
 - AWS Backup for making daily backups.
-Back up retained up to 7 days.
+Back up retained up to 7 days
-- EBS volumes are created and attached to the EC2 instances and are also encrypted.
+- EBS volumes are created and attached to the EC2 instances and are also encrypted
-- Security groups and NACLs are made in such a way that the application server can be reached via the managemnt server only.
+- Security groups and NACLs are made in such a way that the application server can be reached via the management server only

 ## VPC's

 - 2 vpcs are created.
 An application VPC with CIDR 10.20.20.0/24 and a management VPC with CIDR 10.10.10.0/24 within the same region.
+- Application Servers vpc spans across 3 Availablity zones
-- 2 public subnets are created per vpc.
+    - 3 public subnets (1 per AZ) are created per vpc.
+    - 3 private subnets (1 per AZ) are created.
+- Management server vpc spans across 2 AZ's.
-- VPC peering connection is created between the 2 vpcs.
+- VPC peering connection is created between the application and the management vpcs.
 - The route tables of each vpc is configured to have the routing information of the other VPC.

+## AutoScaling Group (ASG)

+- In application server -> To scale the Ec2 instances based on the application demand AutoScaling group is used.
+    - Launch template is defined for the ASG during the scaling.
+    - Ec2 instance configuration from version 1 is used in the launch template configuration.
+- Scaling trigger is configured to follow the cpu utilisation of the ec2 instances.

-## EC2
+## Load Balancer

-- We have one EC2 instance running linux OS with an encrypted EBS Volume hosting the application web server.
-- Second EC2 instance running the Windows OS with an encrypted EBS Volume and which is the management/admin server.
-- The managament server plays the role of a bastion host/proxy server to reach the resources in the application server.
+- Load balancer is created to distribute the traffic among the ec2 instances created by the ASG.
+- A listener is configured for port 443 and a self signed certificate is used to have the https connection.
+- The target group for the listener is the AutoScaling group.
+- Health check is configured for port 80.

-## Security groups and NACLs.
+## Security groups and NACLs

 - Security groups and NACLs are configured such that the web server is reachable from the internet.
 - The management server is reachable from the admin's home IP and the application server is reachable on port 22 from the management server.

 ## Storage